jnixy/website/content/courses/crcj2510/course_descrip.md

 There will be *three* exams over the course of the semester, comprised of multiple choice and short-answer questions drawn from the assigned readings and class discussions.
 You will have the entire class session to complete each exam. *Each exam is worth 25% of your final grade.*

-### Other Assignments
+### Homework Assignments

-Periodically, you will be required to complete reading quizzes, writing assignments, or group activities.
-Collectively, *these will account for the remaining 25% of your final grade.*
+There will be 5 [homework assignments](https://jnix.netlify.app/courses/crcj2510/assignments/) over the course of the semester.
+They will require you to seek out and read social science research and do some basic data analysis in [JASP](https://jasp-stats.org/download/), among other things.
+Collectively, the homework assignments will account for the remaining 25% of your grade.

 ## Grades

 * Exam 1: 25%
 * Exam 2: 25%
 * Exam 3: 25%
-* Other Assignments: 25%
+* Assignments: 25%

 These weighted scores will be added up at the end of the semester to generate your overall grade in the course: